From a young age, David followed his dad around constantly in the stables and at the track, observing and learning from him as much as he could.

 In 1996, David accepted an invitation to train in the world’s toughest racing environment, Hong Kong.
-He was an immediate success, winning two Trainer’s Premierships (in the top four in each of his nine seasons) and training 458 winners including the G1 Hong Kong International Sprint (All Thrills Too in 2002) and the G1 Hong Kong Derby (Elegant Fashion in 2003) and 15 other Hong Kong Group Ones.
+He was an immediate success winning two Trainer’s Premierships (top four in each of his nine seasons) and training 458 winners, including the G1 Hong Kong Derby (Elegant Fashion in 2003) and 15 other Hong Kong Group Ones.

-David returned to Lindsay Park in 2005 and has since secured another two Melbourne Metropolitan Trainer Premierships, three Adelaide Metropolitan Premierships and trained a further 40 Group One winners.
+Returning to Lindsay Park in 2005 for family reasons, Hayes picked up where he left off, immediately securing another two Melbourne Metropolitan Trainer Premierships, three Adelaide Metropolitan Premierships and trained a further 40 Group One winners.

-David is married to Prue and has four children, Ben, in the training partnership, J.D. and William who ride track work for Lindsay Park while studying and playing AFL and Sophie working in digital marketing.
+David is married to Prue and has four children; Ben, in the training partnership, J.D. and William who ride track work for Lindsay Park while studying and playing AFL, and Sophie who works in digital marketing for Darley.